 When you first start sending parcels with Sendle, your billing threshold will be set to an initial amount, depending on your Sendle account type.

-Standard: starting threshold is $10 and the maximum threshold is $500
+Standard: starting trigger threshold is $5 and the maximum threshold is $500

-Premium: starting threshold is $15 and the maximum threshold is $1,000
+Premium: starting trigger threshold is $5 and the maximum threshold is $1,000

 All charges associated with your Sendle account contribute to your threshold limits (including adjustment charges).
 As you continue to make successful payments, your billing threshold will increase until it reaches the maximum threshold amount.